thisislink/dsa/README.md

 Why use binary search?
 It is a more optimized search than linear search.

 In the best case scenario, the target element is the middle element.
 So, there is no searching that would be required.
-The space complexity would be constant: O(1)
+The time complexity would be constant: O(1)

 In the worse case scenario, the maximum number of comparisons is the size of the array divided by 2: n/2